 Apply a little bit of stress, let the tissue heal, and you come back stronger.
 But we don’t have unlimited resilience, and if we apply too much stress or don’t allow our muscles to recover, they become damaged and fail.

-With regard to the gut, once we destabilize the environment, we lose resilience and damage can accumulate.
-And just like any other damaged tissue, applying stressors to a tissue with low resilience just causes damage to accumulate.
+Once we destabilize the gut, we lose resilience and damage can accumulate.
+And just like any other damaged tissue, applying stressors to a tissue with low resilience just causes inflammation and more damage to accumulate.

 For people with gut problems, this results in what they call a flare.
 But perhaps I’m a bit ahead of myself.
 Let’s use a graphical illustration to pick this apart.